 I have a Pass Labs X350.5 in 7/10 condition - amp is in superb shape overall, but does have a few small lines/nicks on the face and top (shown in the photos).
 All original factory packing as well.

-I purchased this amp after a great deal of research in the ideal amp for Magnepans (which, of course, are low sensitivity and need lots of current also).
-I specifically chose it over the XA series as a better match for Magnepans (and many other speakers), and definitely prefer it to the XA60.5s I had previously.
+I specifically chose this X over the XA series as a better match for panel speakers (and many other speakers), and definitely prefer it to the XA60.5s I had previously.
 (It's a myth that the Pass XA amps are superior to the X in all scenarios.)

 As the reviews I quote below point out, this amplifier, besides being a serious powerhouse, is as refined as anything out there.
 As a guy who's owned over 30 SET amplifiers, I agree with the statement below that it has the delicacy of a "small triode amplifier."
 The typical rule that you lose something in the refinement department as power increases (due to the need for more output devices, etc.) definitely does not apply to this one.
 Apparently Pass worked hard to make the X350.5 the best in the line, and it shows.
 (The downside?
 Well, it's huge, hot, and cost $11,500 new.)